Warren Hern

-Warren Martin Hern, M.D., M.P.H., Ph.D. (born 1938) is an American physician best known for performing late terminations of pregnancy.
+Warren Martin Hern (born 1938) is an American physician best known for performing late terminations of pregnancy.
 In 1973, he founded Boulder Abortion Clinic in Boulder, Colorado.
 Hern was a founding member of the National Abortion Federation, and authored Abortion Practice, a comprehensive text on operating and evaluating abortion facilities.
 He and doctors LeRoy Carhart, Shelley Sella, and Susan Robinson were the subject of the 2013 documentary After Tiller about the four providers openly advertising later abortions in the United States after the 2009 assassination of George Tiller.

 Background

-Hern took his B.A. at the University of Colorado, in 1961.
+Hern earned his B.A. at the University of Colorado in 1961.
 He triple-majored in Speech, Anthropology, and Chemistry.
-He attended medical school at University of Colorado, taking his M.D. in 1965.
-He took his M.P.H. degree at the University of North Carolina School of Public Health, in 1971, and his Ph.D. in epidemiology from the same school in 1988.
+He attended medical school at the University of Colorado, earning his M.D. in 1965, after which he served as a Peace Corps doctor in northeast Brazil for four years.
+He earned his M.P.H. degree at the University of North Carolina School of Public Health in 1971, and his Ph.D. in epidemiology from the same school in 1988.

 He has been board certified in Preventive Medicine since 1978.

 In 1973, Hern was asked to help found a private, non-profit abortion clinic in Boulder, Colorado.
 After his position was eliminated, Hern entered into private practice, creating the Boulder Abortion Clinic in 1975.

+On January 22 in 2025, on the fiftieth anniversary of opening his own private clinic, Hern retired from practicing medicine.
+His practice will continue to offer late-term abortion services.